Adding a pavilion to your property can offer numerous advantages, including enhancing your outdoor space…

 The Benefits of Building

 - It Is One of a Kind – Do you crave a massive walk-in closet in your bedroom?
 Go for it!
 Building your home is an entirely customized experience, and you can take pride in knowing that your home is not a cookie-cutter replica.

-You Save Resourceful Time – Planning with a general contractor does take some time, but you are investing that time into something that you know will be precisely what you want.
+- You Save Resourceful Time – Planning with a general contractor does take some time, but you are investing that time into something that you know will be precisely what you want.
 No more scoping out homes, just to realize that it is not the one for you.
 Your focus and energy are going into that ideal home you are picturing, and every second is not wasted.

 - You Get to Pick the Location – Another thing that happens far too often is home seekers unearth the perfect home, but they hate the location.
 With building, you can eliminate that ultimatum because you get to decide where your dream house will be constructed.

 - Everything is New – One of the many perks of building a home is knowing that everything will be fresh, new, updated, and to code.
 Not only is this safer, but you also do not have to worry about replacing anything like wires or wondering if the roof needs to be replaced.
 Plus, new construction technology equates to better energy efficiency as well, such as cutting-edge heating systems and building materials that save you money down the line.

 Where Buying an Existing Home Shines

 Furthermore, because banks generally only cover about 80% of that total cost before docking you with PMI, you need to have a decent savings to ensure you can fulfill your end of the bargain.
 This very component right here is why buying a home sounds more attractive to many who have financial constraints.

 As you can see, there is a lot that goes into building a home from scratch versus buying one, but it is undoubtedly worthwhile if your life goals are aligned with it.
 The first step in knowing which way to go is looking at your future and laying out where you want to be and go.
 Now, if you are still up in the air if building is right for you, don’t worry too much.
 This is a huge decision that should not be made overnight, and it is certainly not a one size fits all scenario.